colourandcode1/gist/FIRESTORE_RULES.md

 ## Admin Role

-Users with `role: 'admin'` in their user document have elevated permissions across all collections.
+Users with `role: 'member'` and `is_admin: true` in their user document have elevated permissions across all collections.
+Admin is now a permission flag on the Member role, not a separate role.

 To set a user as admin:

 1. Go to Firebase Console > Firestore Database
 2. Navigate to `users` collection
 3. Find the user document
-4. Update the `role` field to `'admin'`
+4. Ensure `role` field is set to `'member'`
+5. Set `is_admin` field to `true`

 ## Complete Rules